 A student may only turn in their own homework.
 No electronic submissions are permitted.
 Any homework turned in to the TA will receive zero credit.

 Because the homework solutions are available as a resource during the completion of the assigned homework, the grading of the homework will be based upon verification that the homework problems have been completed and turned in.

 Distance Students: Homework must be received in Tucson within one week of the on-campus due date.
 Any course material received after this limit will receive zero credit.

 Late Homework Policy (On Campus Students):

-– Homework that is turned in after the start of class is considered late.
+– Homework that is turned in after 10:00 AM on the due date is considered late.

 – Late HW that is turned in on the due date will receive a 20% penalty.